-The General Data Protection Regulation (GDPR) will come into force in the UK in just over six month's time – on 25 May 2018.
+The General Data Protection Regulation (GDPR) is just around the corner - coming into force on 25 May 2018.
 It will be the biggest reform of data protection laws for 20 years and brings with it a raft of changes and new obligations which will impact on all schools.

 We would strongly suggest that all schools review their preparations for the GDPR and step them up if necessary.
 The Information Commissioner’s Office (ICO) has published guidance on the kind of things that all schools should be doing to prepare.

 What steps should schools be taking to prepare for the new GDPR?

 GDPR has been in the news for a while now, but you should you ensure you have the correct and most up-to-date information.
 Also find out exactly how it is likely to affect your school and share this information to key people within the school.
 Organise training sessions as necessary.